ryu10/sbc6802/README.md

 ![board1](graphics/sbc6802board12a.png)

-A single board computer with Motorola 6802.
+A single board computer basd on Motorola 6802.
 Compatible with SBC-Bus 2.0.
 The board design is derived from SBC6800 and SBC6809.

 ## Features